-■ Molecular Rheology
+Molecular Rheology

-This laboratory focuses on molecular origins of rheological properties of various softmatters that include polymers, suspensions, and emulsions.
+This laboratory focuses on molecular origins of rheological properties of various softmatters that include polymers and suspensions.
 For basic understanding of the materials, rheological, dielectric, optical, and scattering measurements as well as molecular simulations are conducted, and the results are analyzed from a comprehensive point of view.